strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 | DATABASE_PASSWORD | ${db.PASSWORD} |
 | NODE_ENV          | production     |

-Click **Save**.
+2. Click **Save**.
-At the top of the *Settings* menu select your Strapi application component.
-Scroll down to the Environment variables and click **edit** on the far right of the menu.
-The secrets for a Strapi application are set in the component settings environment variables.
-In your local application these secrets are stored in the `.env` file by default.
-Security is enhanced if different keys are generated for different environments.
-Add the following secrets and keys to the component environment variables table:
+3. At the top of the *Settings* menu select your Strapi application component.
+4. Scroll down to the *Environment Variables* and click **edit**.
+5. Add the following key-value pairs to the component environment variables table:

 | Variable name    | value                               |
 |------------------|-------------------------------------|